bbauska/JS-Tips-JavaScript/README.md

     will generate error. e.g.<br/>
       var pratik;<br/>
       var praTik;<br/>
-    In above case pratik and praTik will be considered as different variables.</li.
+    In above case pratik and praTik will be considered as different variables.</li>
   <li>Is Semicolon compulsory in Javascript at end of the statement?<br/>
     No, it is not necessary to use semicolon at end of the statement still it will be considered as valid statement.</li>
   <li>What are different data types in Javascript?<br/>
     Below are basic data types in Javascript:<br/>
-    Primitive Data Types:
+    <b>Primitive Data Types:</b>
 	<ul style="list-style-type="square">
       <li>Number: Represent numeric values, both integer and float.</li>
 	  <li>String: Sequence of characters are represented using String.</li>